 [ SHORT REVIEWS | DETAILED REVIEWS

 Prolusion.
 Veteran Russian band THEODOR BASTARD started out back in 1996, and in their more than 20 year long history they have almost a dozen studio albums to their name.
-"Oikoumene" dates back to 2012, as I understand it the album was first self-released by the band, then reissued by German label Danse Macabre Records in 2013.
+"Vetvi" is their most recent studio production, and was released through the band's own label Theo Records in 2015.

 [ SHORT REVIEWS | DETAILED REVIEWS - LIST | BANDLISTS ]